How WakeRoute works

 Tonight's course (and mid-evening swaps)

 Most clubs have a fixed set of buoys (say ~9 permanent marks) and the race committee picks an ordered subset each race night — for example Start → M3 → M1 → M5 → Finish.
-WakeRoute lets the organizer pre-configure these as named preset courses, then any boat picks which one is in play from the iOS app a few minutes before the first start.
+WakeRoute lets the organizer pre-configure these as named preset courses, then any boat picks which one is in play from the WakeRoute app a few minutes before the first start.

 1. Organizer (once per season, in the web editor): on the event's edit page, scroll to Preset Courses for Tonight.
 Click New preset course, name it (e.g. "North Loop"), check the club marks you want, reorder them with Up/Down, and save.
 Repeat for each course variant (e.g. "South Triangle", "Windward-Leeward Short").
-Start-line ends can be pinged from iOS at race time or corrected later from the results page.
+Start-line ends can be pinged from the app at race time or corrected later from the results page.

-2. Any sailor (race evening, in the iOS app): when starting or joining the recording, the wizard shows the list of preset courses with the mark sequence for each.
+2. Any sailor (race evening, in the WakeRoute app): when starting or joining the recording, the wizard shows the list of preset courses with the mark sequence for each.
 Tap the one the race committee just announced and continue.

 3. Mid-evening swap: if the wind shifts and the RC changes the course between races, any boat can open the HUD menu, tap Change course, and pick the new one.
 Tracks uploaded after the swap are routed to a new race bound to the new course.
 Previous races keep their original course intact — no retroactive rewrites.